Enablers

 Component Manufacturing

 The industry is pursuing the expansion of the supply chain for advanced reactors; however, uncertainty in the timeliness and scale of advanced reactor deployment is likely to suppress the investment needed in the supply chain.
-Government support for the expansion of domestic supply chains will enable the industry to use the benefits of government policies, depending on use of the domestic supply chain.
-Furthermore, innovative advanced reactor designs with novel components will have longer lead times and are more prone to early design changes, putting at risk the ability to standardize the design, which is important to fast followers, regulatory efficiency, and cost reduction in progressing to “nth of a kind.”
-Government support would enable the prototyping of novel components early in the design, so that any design changes that improve the value of advanced reactors can be made before applications for the first movers are submitted to the regulators.
+Furthermore, innovative advanced reactor designs with novel components will have longer lead times and are more prone to early design changes, putting at risk the ability to standardize the design, which is important to fast followers, regulatory efficiency, and cost reduction in progressing to nth of a kind (NOAK).
+Government support for the expansion of domestic supply chains will provide the industry with enough capital and confidence to increase existing capacity in the near term and enable the prototyping of novel components early in the design so that any design changes can be made before applications for the first movers are submitted to the regulators.
 These novel elements might include advanced manufacturing methods and commercial standards to meet nuclear-grade quality requirements.

 Workforce Development

-Workforce challenges are being experienced today, not just in the nuclear and broader energy industries, but across the economic sectors worldwide.
-This challenge is fueled by an aging workforce, which leads to staffing reductions through retirements and a change in work culture amongst the younger generations.
+Workforce challenges are being experienced today, not just in the nuclear and broader energy industries but across the economic sectors worldwide.
+This challenge is fueled by an aging workforce, which leads to staffing reductions through retirements and a change in work culture among the younger generations.

-Cultural differences between the existing workforce and younger generations entering the workforce could also be factors.
 For instance, younger workers are less inclined to pursue jobs with significant travel, untraditional hours, or in remote situations.
-There has also been a longterm decline in the number of skilled craft workers that will be essential in the manufacturing, construction, and operation of advanced reactors.
-The industry action plan describes the path forward to ensure a stable and sufficient workforce for the deployment of advanced reactors as well as to support the long-term operation of the current fleet.
+There has also been a long-term decline in the number of skilled craft workers that will be essential in the manufacturing, construction, and operation of advanced reactors.
+The industry action plan describes the path forward to ensure a stable and sufficient workforce for the deployment of advanced reactors as well as to support the long-term operation of the current fleet

 The key opportunity to enable workforce development is: